Easter Holidays Days Out and What’s On Events in Devon Dorset and Somerset

 Based just outside Chard in beautiful countryside, this animal sanctuary is a lovely place to spend a few hours.
 There is a good path all the way round making it ideal for pushchairs or wheelchairs.
 You can enjoy watching ducks and wildfowl, see rabbits, cats and some other larger animals.
 With a small play area and a cafe you can visit here knowing that your money will be put to good use looking after the animals that have been rescued.

 More details here – Ferne Animal Sanctuary

 Forde Abbey Gardens

-Head to the beautiful Forde Abbey in South Somerset near Chard for an Alice in Wonderland themed Easter egg trail this April.
-The gardens will be transformed into a fantasy landscape with elegant tea parties, some oversized botanicals, magic potions and secret doors – the perfect backdrop for an Easter egg trail and family fun day out.
+Head to the beautiful Forde Abbey in South Somerset near Chard.
+The gardens are the perfect backdrop for an Easter egg trail and family fun day out.

 After a race around the beautiful gardens you can make the most of the lovely café, then browse the plants, flowers and gifts available in the garden shop.
 More details on their website here – Forde Abbey